codefellows/code-301-prework/windows/git_bash.md

 - If it did work and you were prompted to enter a password then psql has been successfully added to your PATH.
 - In the password field, enter the password that you gave when you installed PostgreSQL.
 - If it works, then your terminal window will change to the PostgreSQL interface.
 - In this window, you can enter SQL statements, which must end with semicolons.
 Congratulations,you've installed PostgreSQL correctly!
-Continue to [creating a database](#create-database).
+Continue to the bottom of this page, to move to the final section.s

 - Note: If you used a different username then you can specify that after the `-U` in `psql -U <username>`.
 In most cases, by default the username is postgres, but it may have been changed to the username that you're currently logged into your computer account with.